-An intensive, 8-week learning experience that will combine your writing skills with your passion for music.
-This is the writing course you wished your college offered.
+An 8-week learning experience that will combine your writing skills with your passion for music.
+It’s the music writing course you wished your college offered.
 The goal of the course is simple: In eight weeks, give you all the tools and knowledge necessary to start achieving your goals, whether it’s landing a full-time job, getting an internship or launching your own music podcast.

 If you obsess over singers and bands, and are one of those people who make a playlist for every occasion, you’re among friends in this program.